bizflycloud/terraform-provider-bizflycloud/website/docs/r/dns.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_dns"
+page_title: "Bizfly Cloud: bizflycloud_dns"
 sidebar_current: "docs-bizflycloud-resource-dns"
 description: |-
-  Provides a BizFly Cloud DNS resource.
+  Provides a Bizfly Cloud DNS resource.
 This can be used to create, modify, and delete DNS.
 ---

 # bizflycloud\_dns

-Provides a BizFly Cloud DNS resource.
+Provides a Bizfly Cloud DNS resource.
 This can be used to create, modify, and delete DNS.

 ## Example Usage